 Financial Crime

-Learn about financial crime - crimes committed against property.
-Find out what the most common crime types are and how financial crime can affect you.
+Learn about financial crime — illegal acts involving money.
+Discover the most common types of financial crime and how they could impact you.

 Financial crime is an umbrella term which refers to any illicit act by which the perpetrator illegally acquires the property of the victim.
 There are several categories and multiple scales of financial crime, and both perpetrator and victim can be economies, governments, businesses, or individuals.